FREE SHIPPING!on orders of $99 or more via standard economy ground [within the United States]

 It could be mildew on the surface if the conditions are just right.
 Use a bleach wash (50% bleach / 50% water), bleach pen, bleach spray, etc. That will take care of the issue and not harm the cast.

 Why would this happen?
 It is very, very rare, but can happen if the conditions are just right while the cast is wet.
 It of course happens more commonly in hot/humid environments.
 Mold spores are everywhere to at least some extent and the Step 1 is a great "food."
-If there is residual Step 1 left on the cast, mold spores in the air, and the cast is in a closed and/or humid room with little air flow and lack of daylight, the spores can take hold on the surface.
+If the mold sat out for an extended time before the stone was poured, or if there is residual Step 1 left on the cast, mold spores in the air can take hold on the surface.
+Then if while still drying out, it is stored in an area with little air flow and not much natural light, mildew may form.

 To prevent: Wash hands before making the mold (spores are very often on the hands and transfer of the mold), keep the mold covered while waiting to pour Step 2, rinse the cast after it is demolded, and then allow to dry in a well ventilated (in front of a fan if possible) in a room with a lot of natural light.
 Rotate the cast often so all areas have access to the ventilation and light.
 Once dry, it is not at risk of mildew any more than any other item in your home.